 All eligible students must:

-- Have a Home Student fee status.
+• Have a Home Student fee status.
 The Government classes all students as ‘Home’, ‘European Union (EU)’ or ‘International’.
-If you are classed as EU or International then you are not eligible to apply to the Online Medicine Summer School
+If you are classed as EU or International then you are not eligible to apply to the Medicine Summer School

-- Meet our academic requirements (see information below)
+• Meet our academic requirements (see academic requirement information below)

 How to apply

-You can apply for the Online Medicine Summer School from Wednesday 10 March 2021, and the deadline to apply is 5:00pm Friday 14 May 2021.
-The online application form will be on the Medicine Summer School webpage.
+You can apply for the Medicine Summer School from Friday 8 April 2022, and the deadline to apply is 12 noon Thursday 19 May 2022.
+The online application form will be available on the Medicine Summer School webpage.

 How will the University of Sunderland decide who attends Medicine Summer School?

-Places at the Medicine Summer School will be awarded based on the responses given on the application form.
+Places at the Medicine Summer School are limited and will be awarded based on the responses given on the application form.
 Each application form will be assessed on an individual basis, and places will be awarded at the discretion of the University.

-The deadline to apply to the Medicine Summer School is Friday 14 May 2021 at 5:00pm.
-After this date, all application forms will be assessed.
-Any application received after this date and time will not be considered.
-We will contact applicants to confirm the outcome of their application on or around Friday 21 May 2021.
+The deadline to apply to the Medicine Summer School is 12 noon Thursday 19 May 2022.
+Applications received after this date and time will not be considered.
+We will contact applicants to confirm the outcome of their application on or around Monday 30 May 2022.
 Please note the University’s decision to allocate a place is final.